Slaedr/FVENS/Readme.md

 Running
 -------
-The executables should be called with the path to a control file as input.
+The executables should be called with the paths to a control file (required) and a PETSc options file (optional) as input.
 Set OMP_NUM_THREADS to the number of threads you want to use.

 		export OMP_NUM_THREADS=4
-		./fvens_steady /path/to/testcases/2dcylinder/implicit.control
+		./fvens_steady /path/to/testcases/2dcylinder/implicit.control -options_file /path/to/testcases/2dcylinder/opts.petscrc

 Make sure to set the paths of input and output files appropriately (see the next section below).
 When running cases with implicit time stepping, remember to either use only one thread, or increase the number of asynchronous preconditioning sweeps (the last option in the control files) to 3 or 4 when using matrix storage type 'b' (recommended).